IEOceanografia/CSR-to-GeoNetwok/README.md

 # CSR-to-GeoNetwok
-XSLT to transform Cruise Summary Report (CSR) XML metadata file to a new one to import in GeoNetwork
+XSL to transform Cruise Summary Report (CSR) XML metadata file into a new one to be imported in GeoNetwork